Some people say that bread is bad – just excess carbohydrates.

 There are several possible reasons.

-Many people follow various modern diets.
+Many people follow various fad diets.

 For example, low-carb.

-Many people decide they have a gluten intolerance.
+Many people decide they are gluten intolerant.

 Naturally, the shelf life of such bread will be shorter.